IP Virtual Server

 IPVS is incorporated into the Linux Virtual Server (LVS), where it runs on a host and acts as a load balancer in front of a cluster of real servers.
 IPVS can direct requests for TCP- and UDP-based services to the real servers, and make services of the real servers appear as virtual services on a single IP address.
-IPVS is built on top of the Netfilter.
+IPVS is built on top of Netfilter.

 IPVS is merged into versions 2.4.x and newer of the Linux kernel mainline.